miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 4. Perspective Transform

 The next step in the pipeline is to perform a perspective transformation to get a bird's eye view of the road.
-This is achieved by using the `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()` functions.
+The code was implemented in the `perspective_transform()` function.
+The perspective transformation is achieved by using the `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()` functions.
 The following are examples of the perpective transformation for the given test images:

 ![alt text][image5]
 ![alt text][image6]